 Record Retention Period Pupil Child Protection Case Files DOB + 30 years The school's confidential Record of Child Abuse Indefinitely Complaints If Social Services inform the school that a child's name has Maintain a record of this fact and associated been placed on the Child Protection Register documentation from Social Services on the child's file while he/she continues to attend.
 On transfer, the school should inform the new school and destroy all social services records.
 The record on the Child Protection File will remain until D.O.B + 30 years.
 If Social Services inform the school that a child's name is On transfer to a new school, the school should destroy removed from the Child Protection Register any child protection records on the child supplied by Social Services, including records of case conferences.
 The record on the Child Protection File will remain until D.O.B + 30 years.
 Complaint against a member of staff Indefinitely unless totally exonerated (see para.
-3.16) Staff members file Child's Child Drotostion File D.O.B + 30 years Child's Child Protection File Indefinitely Record of Child Abuse Complaints Complaint to be pursued under the school's disciplinary p rocedures Staff members file 7 years Child's Child Protection File D.O.B + 30 years Record of Child Abuse Complaints Indefinitely as a general guide 'indefinitely' should be a minimum of 40 years.
+3.16) Staff members file D.O.B + 30 years Child's Child Protection File Indefinitely Record of Child Abuse Complaints machinery Complaint to be pursued under the school's disciplinary p rocedures Staff members file 7 years . , Child's Child Protection File D.O.B + 30 years Record of Child Abuse Complaints Indefinitely

-The Department of Education Disposal Schedule recommends that a staff file is retained for 7 years after leaving employment.
+^{} The Department of Education Disposal Schedule recommends that a staff file is retained for 7 years after leaving employment.
 In the case of child protection concerns the file should be retained for the time periods specified in the school Child Protection Records Retention and Destruction Policy.